Iowa Divorce Steps

 Summary of Iowa Divorce Steps

-• The Petitioner can procure a petition for dissolution of marriage from a court clerk in this state
+• The Petitioner can obtain a form for dissolution of marriage from a court clerk in this state

-• After completing this document, the Petitioner should file this petition in the county wherein both the divorcing partners last resided with each other or any county in this state
+• After completing this document, the Petitioner should file this petition in that county in which the spouses used to stay together or any other county in this state

 • While filing the petition, the court clerk will indicate the appropriate filing fee that must be paid.
 Sometimes the Petitioner cannot afford this fee.
 In order to get a postponement for disbursing of this fee, the Petitioner must file Form FL-109